Standard on Rodent Identification

 Standard

 There are several IACUC approved methods used to identify rodents.
 Each method has both advantages and disadvantages.
 In long-term studies it is important to choose a method that is permanent and easily read.
 All methods must be described in the approved protocol prior to use in animals.
-Some techniques require specific training and certification by either Office of Animal Care and Use (OACU) Training and Compliance Team, or by Laboratory Animal Coordinator (LAC).
+Some techniques require specific training and certification by either the Division of Comparative Medicine (DCM) Training Team, or by Laboratory Animal Coordinator (LAC).
 The IACUC Mouse Handling & Techniques and Rat Handling & Techniques packets should be referenced for acceptable techniques and methods.

 Long Term Methods